 This was a year to remember and to try to forget.
 CSC essentially suspended all activities starting in mid-March 2020.
 All racing and other organized club activities were put on hold.
 We were not allowed to gather on the dock except for individual activities such as boat or davit maintenance.
 The park department prohibited on-the-water activities.
 Restrictions started to be relaxed in May when the park department once again allowed recreational sailing.
 Other organized club activities, including racing, were prohibited into June when organized racing was restarted.
 Regattas and other social activities were still on hold.
-The first regatta of the year was held by the juniors in September with the State Fair and club champion regattas to follow.
+The first regatta of the year was held by the juniors in September with the State Fair and club championship regattas to follow.
 (The State Fair of Texas was also cancelled.)
 The Corinthian, Flying Scot and Snipes eventually held their yearly regattas.
 Club parties, private gatherings and the annual banquet were all cancelled.
+The annual business meeting was held outside at the club.
 This is a year like none other at CSC.

 The club has had a major push to renovate and upgrade the club facilities over the last 10 or 15 years.
 We are very close to being able to coast a bit.
 Our Rear Commodore for Pier to advantage of the reduced traffic on the dock to complete some projects that had been planned for the next several years.

-The restroom complex was completely rebuilt to expand the restroom and add some creature comforts.
-An integrated wheelchair accessible ramp and was added with a toilet, sink, and fold-down diaper changing station to also serve as a family restroom and changing room.
+The restroom complex was completely rebuilt to expand the restrooms and add some creature comforts.
+An iwheelchair accessible restroom was added with a toilet, sink, and fold-down diaper changing station to also serve families and provide a changing room.
 The new tack room that was constructed in 2019, to provide additional space and raise most supplies above most floods high water mark, was preserved and expanded as part of these additions.
 The Facilities 2020 page provides a look at the state of the club as of 2020.

 The kitchen in the club house has been complete replaced with a custom stainless steel counter and serving system.

 A new board position, Rear Commodore Information Technology, was added as electronic communications become more integrated into the fabric of the club.
 A new from-the-ground-up website was rolled out in May 2020 to replace the clubs first website which was showing its age after 20+ years.
-This new site gives our public image a fresh face, improves navigation (especially on mobile de vices) and allows for our technology team to much more easily add or modify content.
+This new site gives our public image a fresh face, improves navigation (especially on mobile devices) and allows for our technology team to easily add, or modify, content.